 The Great Allegheny Passage Trail

-Connecting to the C&O Trail (see below) is The Great Allegheny Passage Trail from Pittsburgh, Pa. to Cumberland, Md.
+Connecting to the C&O Trail (see below) is The Great Allegheny Passage Trail from Pittsburgh, Pennsylvania, to Cumberland, Maryland.
 It is 158 miles of historical riding that crosses both the eastern continental divide and the Mason Dixon line.

 The Erie Canal Trail